BLUE HORIZON, BOOK 4

 The human pursed her lips, realizing it was a sensitive subject.
 “Sorry,” she muttered.

 Max sighed, but gave her a small smile as he held up the hand.
 “That’s okay, Gina,” he said.
 “I have an appointment in a few months to have a prosthetic finger grafted on by a surgeon I know.
 He’s certain he can make it match my others and it will be fully functional.
 I made the arrangements with my uncle only a few days ago.
-He’s going to meet us when our schedule takes us back to Pomen, and then he’ll bring me back to the Horizon after a little recovery time.”
+He’s going to meet us when our schedule takes us back to Pomen, and then he’ll bring me back to the Horizon after a little rehab and recovery time.”

 Gina reached out quietly and took his hand in her own.
 She stroked the back of his hand as she looked at the finger stub and then looked up into his ice blue eyes.
 “You’re too young to lose fingers or toes, Maxie.
 You be more careful.”